|THE REALISATION by Linda Lieberman 2011|

 But then I almost scuppered the whole thing.
 I stopped the project.

 It was a difficult time.
 We were selling our beloved Ravenswood to get rid of our huge mortgage.
-Jane and I felt so low.
+My wife and I felt so low.
 I wrote telling the photographers who had said yes including Linda who replied with the kindest words.
 In fact, loads of people did and I realised what the project had given me and that I should not have been so hasty.
 Gradually, I began to pick up the pieces and glue them together and my correspondence with Linda resumed.
 We actually set up a shoot date but then my daughter was stuck by Pneumonia and I had to cancel only the day before.
 My daughter recovered and, in July 2011, almost exactly a year after I first wrote to her, I was photographed by the great Linda Lieberman.
 How cool is that?